 The Scale for Global Research

 That COVID-19 image database I mentioned?
 We’re getting 4:1 data reduction on the FlashArray//C device—amazing.
 COVID-19 researchers can connect to our VPN to download an 80GB data set as fast as brewing a pot of coffee depending on internet speeds.
 Faster access to images makes more time for potentially life-saving research.
+This research is game changing, and it’s importance cannot be understated.
 And stripping off personal health information (PHI) from images for HIPAA compliance is faster and cheaper than it would be in a public cloud.

 Faster Provisioning for Faster Innovation